Download the FREE Guide to build your own membership site for under $300

 Beware of any agency that claims they can bump you to the front of the line by using proprietary software or other tactics.
 While this scam is easy to detect for those who know how Google creates its rankings, many businesses still often fall for it.

 Do not fall for scammers who tell you they can help you skip the line.
-Instead, look for experts who can explain to you in simple terms how Google works and how their own process to boost your results will happen.
+Instead, look for experts who can explain to you in simple terms how Google works and how their own process to make search engine algorithms boost your results will happen.

 If you have received a call or email telling you that your Google listing is about to expire, ignore it.